 Then literally tick off each point as you go each day.
 Viewing myself as a caregiver for Anxious Me keeps me in line.
 Decent food, for example, isn’t a luxury; it’s a necessity.

-Affection, like cuddles, give me a much-needed oxytocin boost!
+Affection, like cuddles, gives me a much-needed oxytocin boost!

 We all have something that’s a comfort to us.
 Mine, for instance, is sleep.
 Sod mindfulness, I want my bed.
 Rest sorts me out and heals me better than anything.

-Sometimes I don’t even need the sleep; I just like lying in bed reading or drinking tea.
+Sometimes I don't even need to sleep; I just like lying in bed reading or drinking tea.